(613) 533-2901 (M.Sc. and Ph.D. Programs)

 The purpose of this 12-month Collaborative M.Sc. program specializing in Biostatistics is to produce graduates who will be capable of working as biostatistical analysts within multi-disciplinary health research teams.
 This objective will be achieved through two-term coursework that will equip students with a sound knowledge in observational and experimental study designs, statistical theory, and statistical models for health data analysis, and statistical computing.
 A four-month practicum will allow students to apply basic knowledge and develop consulting expertise within a health research group in a research institution, government or industry setting.

-Purpose of the Master of Public Health Program
+Purpose of the M.P.H.
+Program

 The degree is 16 consecutive months in duration, attracting applicants from a range of disciplines.